adaptive-democracy/hopeful-path/persistent-democracy-talk/slides.md

 ## Persistent Democracy Foundation

-- find proofs of theoretical claims
+- evolve and prove theoretical claims
 - study persistently democratic organizations in practice
 - build reusable tools like software and legal documents
 - should be controlled using persistent democracy once that's possible